-Computer Lab Help Desk Tel: 410.837.5489 Email: labassist@ubalt.edu
+Computer Lab Help Desk

+Tel: 410.837.5489 Email: labassist@ubalt.edu

 The Office of Technology Services enables the use of technology for teaching, learning and administration.
 Specific services include email, general-purpose computing labs, wireless networks, the MyUB portal, file and print servers, and the telephone system.
-This office also provides audiovisual support for campus events and smart classrooms, call center services, and administrative and academic applications.
+This office also provides audiovisual support for campus events, smart classrooms, call center services, and administrative and academic applications.

-For more information, including computer lab hours, visitwww.ubalt.edu/ots.
+For more information, including computer lab hours, visit the UBalt Office of Technology Services website.
 A University of Baltimore network account is required to access lab computers and the wireless network, both of which are available throughout the campus.